lindell/multi-gitter/README.md

 # The file that the output of the script should be outputted to. "-" means stdout.
 output: "-"

 # The platform that is used.
-Available values: github, gitlab, gitea.
+Available values: github, gitlab, gitea, bitbucket_server.
 platform: github

 # The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.